 Thevuni, who is involved in the Climate Promise Phase II project, is responsible for the communication and reporting activities under these initiatives.
 In line with this, Thevuni has been recently supporting the Stockholm+50 national consultations in Sri Lanka, from which the Country Report was produced to provide input to the global synthesis report and the Stockholm+50 conference in June 2022.
 Thevuni looks forward to seeing how the range of perspectives and recommendations discussed at the local consultations would be integrated into programming and government plans for the future.
 Read more about her contributions to biodiversity here.

-Xiaohua, International University UN Volunteer works as a Programme Coordination Assistant at CET.
+Xiaohua is an international University UN Volunteer fully funded by China, and serves as a Programme Coordination Assistant at CET.
 He Facilitates the internal and external coordination of various projects, handles requests from all relevant stakeholders and creates materials for team meetings.
 In the Trilateral South-South Cooperation (TSSC) Project on Biogas, Solar and Biomass, Xiaohua assisted in communication functions with partners from China in sharing of knowledge and experience on the use of biogas and solar in the agro-industry sector.

 Reflecting on his volunteer experience, Xiaohua Feng said that it showed him a path of career which is meaningful not only to himself, but also to others.
 ‘I believe engaging in the fight against climate change benefits every single person on this planet.”